apache/activemq-website/src/components/classic/documentation/vm-transport-reference.md

 wireFormat|default|The name of the WireFormat to use wireFormat.*||All the properties with this prefix are used to configure the wireFormat|
 create|true|If the broker should be created on demand if it does not already exist.|
 waitForStart|-1|If > 0, indicates the timeout in milliseconds to wait for a broker to start.
 Values -1 and 0 mean don't wait.
-Only supported in ActiveMQ Classic 5.2+ broker.*||All the properties with this prefix are used to configure the broker.
+Only supported in ActiveMQ 5.2+ broker.*||All the properties with this prefix are used to configure the broker.
 See [Configuring Wire Formats](configuring-wire-formats) for more information

 ##### Example URI